 William C. Nell was an African American civic activist, abolitionist, and historian.
-Born and raised in Boston, Nell was the son of William Guion Nell, a prominent tailor and black activist.
+Born and raised in Boston, Massachusetts, Nell was the son of William Guion Nell, a prominent tailor and black activist.
 William C. Nell was introduced to racial inequality and black activism from birth.
 In the 1830s, he became politically active as a member of the Juvenile Garrison Independent Society where he wrote plays and hosted political debates while being mentored by William Lloyd Garrison.
 Nell was a printer’s apprentice for Garrison’s newspaper, the Liberator.
 Nell came of age in the 1840s, as a leader in the campaign to desegregate the Boston railroad (1843) and Boston performance halls (1853).
 He was also a founding member of the New England Freedom Association in 1842, a black Boston organization that assisted fugitive slaves in their efforts to gain freedom.

 Dred Scott, was an enslaved person noted mainly for the unsuccessful lawsuit brought to free him from bondage.
 The decision rendered by the U.S. Supreme Court in 1857 in the Dred Scott case, said that no blacks slave or free were U.S. citizens and allowed slavery in all U.S. territories.
 The decision helped propel the United States toward the Civil War.